PriyanshCloudKeeper/readme-testing/README.md

 ### 5. Configure Keycloak

-After the containers are running, you need to create a client in Keycloak for the Janus bridge to use.
+After the containers are running, you need to create a client in Keycloak for the Axiom bridge to use.

 1. Navigate to your Keycloak instance: `https://keycloak.yourdomain.com`.
 2. Log in with the admin credentials you set in the `.env` file.